lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

     /*

-    Simple gpiod example of toggling a LED connected to a gpio line from the BeagleBone Black and Relay Cape.
+    Simple gpiod example of toggling a LED connected to a gpio line from the Relay Cape on the BeagleBone Black.
     Exits with or without CTRL-C.

     */